 In the foreground was a huge sign warning of buried World War Two bombs and missiles in the currently-desiccated marshland that stretched out ahead.
 It stated that no reward would be given by the Ministry of Defence to anyone finding one.
 Well, that kind of made sense, they wouldn’t want to encourage idiots digging for unexploded bombs!

 It was six o’clock in the evening, but still very warm after an oppressively hot day.
-I deposited my chip wrappings in the Skendlethorp bin and slowly started to cross the purple-flowered salt flats, the soil cracked by lack of rain into a crazy paving-like landscape.
+Depositing my chip wrappings in the Skendlethorp bin, I slowly started to cross the purple-flowered salt flats, the soil cracked by lack of rain into a crazy paving-like landscape.
 I followed a well-worn sandy track, presumably bomb and missile-free, until after ten minutes, I reached the beach.

 I rested on a nearby sand dune as a few families, fat, and spouting one vulgarism after another – “Wayne, wai’ for me, you cun’, I wanna get some fuckn’ chips” – came the other way.